AdobeDocs/uxp-photoshop/src/pages/devtool/installation.md

 You can install UXP Developer Tools by following these steps.

-You can install UXP Developer tool by following these steps.

-* Download and install Creative Cloud from [here](https://creativecloud.adobe.com/apps/download/creative-cloud)
+* Launch Adobe Creative Cloud Application.
+If not installed, Download and install Creative Cloud from [here](https://creativecloud.adobe.com/apps/download/creative-cloud).
-* Launch Creative Cloud and Sign in with your Adobe account
+* Sign in with your Adobe account if not already signed in.
-* Click on All apps section and scroll down to find UXP Developer Tools
+* Click on `All apps` section, and you should see UXP Developer Tools listed

 ![Creative cloud](./creative-cloud.png)

-* Click `Install` for the UXP Developer Tools App
+* Click on the `Install` button for the `UXP Developer Tools` to start installation

 ## Launching for the first time